41 Black Flowers and Plants You Can Plant in Your Garden

 This is a mat-forming succulent that produces thick, green to black rosettes.
 The green leaves are adorned with black tips, which gradually darken when approaching fall.
 The parent plant, called the Hen, spreads in all different directions and produces offsets called Chicks.
 Chicks will root and become independent of the mother plant.

-These make fantastic houseplants or plants in rock gardens.
+This variety of hens and chicks will make a fantastic houseplant or garden plant in a rock garden.
 In summer, the center of the Hen blooms, producing a thick stalk that flowers showy white star-shaped flowers.
 Sempervivums are monocarpic, which means that they die once they flower.
 But the remaining chicks will continue the sempervivum cycle for you to enjoy year after year.
 They need full sun and are hardy in zones 3 to 8.

 Scientific name: Solenostemon